 Keyboard shortcuts are available for most actions and are listed in the Help panel, listed on the left.

-The new Android Emulator is available with Android Studio 2.0 or higher, which is available in both the Beta and Canary channels.
+The new Android Emulator is available with Android Studio 2.0 or higher, which is available in both the Stable, Beta and Canary channels.

 Once you make sure you have the appropriate emulator system image and other tools: